testit-tms/adapters-java/testit-adapter-junit4/Readme.md

 > TEST_RUN_NAME is optional.
 If it's not provided than it generates automatically.

+`ADAPTER_MODE` - mode of adapter.
+Default value - 0
+> Adapter supports following modes:
+> 0 - in this mode adapter filters tests by test run id and configuration id and sends results to test run
+> 1 - in this mode adapter sends all results to test run without filtering
+> 2 - in this mode adapter creates new test run and sends results to new test run

 #### ENV

-You also can use environment variables (environment variables take precedence over file variables):
+You can use environment variables (environment variables take precedence over file variables):

 `TMS_URL` - location of the TMS instance